 Here’s how you can get the National Dex in Pokemon BDSP.

 How to get the National Dex in BDSP

 Trainers will only be able to unlock the National Dex in BDSP after completing the main story campaign.
 That means defeating the Elite Four and becoming the new Sinnoh Champion.

 Even after beating the game, however, Trainers will have to do a little bit of extra legwork to acquire it.
 Follow the steps below to get the National Pokedex:

 - After becoming the Champion, you need to complete your Sinnoh Pokedex by seeing all 150 Pokemon in the region.
-You do not need to catch every character, you just have to have seen them in the wild or in battles.
+You do not need to catch every creature, you just have to have seen them in the wild or in battles.

 - Once you’ve seen all 150 Pokemon, travel back to Sandgem Town and enter Professor Rowan’s Lab and speak to him.